mars-planet/mars_city/servers/body_tracker/doc/setup.rst

 =================

 To support PyKinect, you must install *Python 32-bit 2.7*.
-To install this version of Python, use this `Link <https://www.python.org/ftp/python/2.7/python-2.7.msi>`_
+To install this version of Python, use `this link <https://www.python.org/ftp/python/2.7/python-2.7.msi>`_

 It is recommended to install this version of Python in ``C:\Python27_32bit\``.